nickolay-georgiev/TopTrade/README.md

 # TopTrade

-Demo project for trading stocks on NYSE.
+Demo project for trading stocks on NYSE build with Asp.net Core 5.0 MVC.
 Provided data is refreshing on 2 min. series.

 ## Roles